Wood Flooring Underlayment: What It Is and Why You Need It

 Before we dive into the installation of your underlayment (spoiler alert: it’s very simple), let’s talk quickly about the different subfloors your home may have.
 Chances are your engineered floors will be laid on a plywood or a concrete subfloor.
 You can, and should, use an underlayment on all types of subfloors.

 On a plywood subfloor, you have your choice of installation methods.
 You can float your floors, staple your floors, or glue your floors.
-If you are floating your floors, you will simply roll out your Floating Underlayment, just like unrolling a sleeping bag, before laying your floors right on top.
-If you are stapling your floors, you’ll still unroll the Nature All in One Underlayment, then as you staple through your hardwoods during installation, you will staple right through your underlayment into the subfloor.
-We recommend using ¼” crown staples for this straight forward install.
+If you are floating your floors, you will simply roll out your underlayment, just like unrolling a sleeping bag, before laying your floors right on top.

 Does underlayment need to be glued?

-If you’re gluing down your floors, we recommend a low-VOC option like Bona R851 or Bostik Greenforce.
+We recommend a low-VOC option like Bona R851 or Bostik Greenforce.
 Stuga does not sell glue, so you’ll need to pick that up separately (or your installer can source it for you).
 When gluing down on concrete, it's essential to either seal the concrete or use an adhesive with a moisture barrier built in, since moisture coming from the slab is a common source of issues with wood floors.

 While underlayment may be an afterthought and won’t be visible when your floors are ready for their sock dance party, it is an important piece to your installation.
 Stuga floors will last a lifetime when cared for properly, and that begins with choosing the proper underlayment.